Nixtla/popol-vuh/Operations/technical_creed.md

 #### Maleable code
 Our codebase is very dynamic and our company young and experimenting.
 Most lines of code we write might not exist as written in a few months time
 - Writing code that’s easily findable and replaceable.
 Verbosity is not our enemy but our friend.
 The less we can overload a word, term or token, the better.
 - There’s many ways to put the same pixels on the screen.
-We err for the simplest that best solves the problem
+We err for the simplest solution that best solves the problem, avoiding over-engineering and unnecessary complexity.
+- Perfectionism is the enemy of progress.
+We iterate.

 ## 🚀 We ship!